The Congressional baseball game is a long-running, bipartisan tradition

 As news of the shooting at the Republican practice broke, Democrats were preparing to practice too.
 "Thoughts and prayers w my Republican baseball friends this morning," tweeted Colorado Rep. Jared Polis.
 "Dem practice canceled holding in dugout w security."

-The game began in 1909 by Rep. John Tener of Pennsylvania, who once played pro baseball for the Baltimore Orioles, among other teams.
+The game began in 1909, pushed by Rep. John Tener of Pennsylvania, who once played pro baseball for the Baltimore Orioles, among other teams.
 It continued, generally unbroken, until 1958 when Speaker Sam Rayburn ended it because the game had grown "too physical," according to the game's official website.
-Four years later Speaker John McCormack re-started the game -- and began its association with Roll Call newspaper.
+Four years later, Speaker John McCormack re-started the game -- and began its association with the Roll Call newspaper.

 Over the past two decades, the game grew into a bigger and bigger deal.
 When I covered the game for Roll Call in the early 2000s -- I attended the game as a fan several other times -- it was played in Prince George's County at the home of the Bowie Baysox.
 It moved to RFK Stadium in Washington, DC for a brief period in the 2000s.
 The game has been at Nationals Park since 2008.